AminLari/COVID-19-Patient-Intubation-Prediction/README.md

 # COVID-19 Patient Intubation Prediction

-This repository contains the code, report, and presentation for the project **COVID-19 Patient Intubation Prediction**, developed as part of the ENGR 518 course.
-The project aims to predict the likelihood of COVID-19 patients requiring intubation using machine learning techniques.
+This repository contains the code, report, and presentation for the project **COVID-19 Patient Intubation Prediction**.
+The project aims to predict the likelihood of COVID-19 patients requiring intubation using a variety of machine learning classification techniques, including logistic regression, k-nearest neighbors, and artificial neural network, all implemented from scratch.

 ## Project Overview